PKU-YuanGroup/Next-Patch-Prediction/README.md

 ## Acknowledgements

 Our code is based on [LlamaGen](https://github.com/FoundationVision/LlamaGen).
+Our work is partly inspired by [Patch-Level Training for Large Language Models](https://github.com/shaochenze/PatchTrain).
 Thanks for their great work.

 ## BibTex